 In accepting a grant from the Ulysses Trust, therefore, units agree to the following conditions:

-Applicants should note that the allocation of a grant to an expedition does not amount to acceptance by the Ulysses Trust of responsibility for the safety aspects of an activity, nor for any other liabilities that might attach to the expedition.
+Applicants should note that, in allocating a grant, the Ulysses Trust is unable to make any judgement on the risk management and safety aspects of an expedition, and accepts no responsibility for these or any other liabilities that might attach to the expedition.
 These remain the responsibility of the applicant/organiser of the activity and any approval authority.

 Provision of an Expedition Report

 Reports and pictures of completed expeditions are vital to the Trust, are an absolute condition of receiving a grant, and are required within 28 days of returning from the expedition.
 They are published on the trust’s website and may be used for other publicity purposes, so should comply with the requirements of the Data Protection Acts and Copyright Law.
 Click here for our Guide To Expedition Report Writing.

 Outcome Measurement Surveys

 Units sponsoring an expedition are required to complete, on request, a short survey on outcomes from their expedition in respect of benefits to the unit, benefits to individuals, and support provided by the Ulysses Trust.
 Expedition Leaders are requested to bear this in mind when undertaking the expedition.